samdammers/aws-foundry-ssl/README.md

 If you _do_ need to access the server outside of the schedule, you can always start and stop it manually from the EC2 list without affecting the Resource Scheduler.

 If your needs are more complex, you could instead consider setting up the [AWS Instance Scheduler stack](https://aws.amazon.com/solutions/implementations/instance-scheduler-on-aws/).
 There's a nominal cost per month to run the services required.
+- Register a domain and have the route53 hostedzone created in the AWS Console

+- Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
+  - You only need to do this once, _the first time_.
+If you tear down and redeploy the stack you can reuse the same SSH key
+  - That said, consider rotating keys regularly as a good security practise
+  - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance

+- Create an IAM User with access key (terrible I know) for CLI access
+  - consider rotating keys regularly as a good security practise

+- Create a staging bucket for your foundry artifact

 ## Security and Updates